Collage

-Collage (/kə'lɑːʒ/, from the coller, "to glue" or "to stick together") is a technique of art creation, primarily used in the visual arts, but in music too, by which art results from an assembly of different forms, thus creating a new whole.
-(Compare with pastiche, which is a "pasting" together.)
+Collage (/kə'lɑːʒ/, from the coller, "to glue" or "to stick together") is a technique of art creation, primarily used in the visual arts, by which art results from an assembly of different forms, thus creating a new whole.
 Collage may refer to the technique as a whole, or more specifically to a two-dimensional work, assembled from flat pieces on a flat substrate, whereas assemblage typically refers to a three-dimensional equivalent.

 A collage may sometimes include magazine and newspaper clippings, ribbons, paint, bits of colored or handmade papers, portions of other artwork or texts, photographs and other found objects, glued to a piece of paper or canvas.
 The origins of collage can be traced back hundreds of years, but this technique made a dramatic reappearance in the early 20th century as an art form of novelty.

 The term Papier collé was coined by both Georges Braque and Pablo Picasso in the beginning of the 20th century when collage became a distinctive part of modern art.

 History

 Early precedents

-Techniques of collage were first used at the time of the invention of paper in China, around 100 AD.
-The use of collage, however, did not arise until the 10th century in Japan, when calligraphers began to apply glued paper, using texts on surfaces, when writing their poems.
+Paper collage, is first known to have existed in the 10th century in Japan, when calligraphers began to apply glued paper, using texts on surfaces, when writing their poems.
 Some surviving pieces in this style are found in the collection at the Nishi Hongan-ji temple, containing many volumes of the Sanju Rokunin Kashu anthologies of waka poems.

-The technique of collage appeared in medieval Europe during the 13th century.
 Gold leaf panels started to be applied in Gothic cathedrals around the 15th and 16th centuries.
 Gemstones and other precious metals were applied to religious images, icons, and also, to coats of arms.
-An 18th-century example of collage art can be found in the work of Mary Delany.
-In the 19th century, collage methods also were used among hobbyists for memorabilia (e.g. applied to photo albums) and books (e.g. Hans Christian Andersen, Carl Spitzweg).
+In the 18th century Mary Delany, who began her collage practice at the age of 72, created 985 botanical collages she called flower Mosaicks.
+In the 19th century, collage methods also were used for memorabilia (e.g. applied to photo albums) and books (e.g. Hans Christian Andersen, Carl Spitzweg).

 Many institutions have attributed the beginnings of the practice of collage to Picasso and Braque in 1912, however, early Victorian photocollage suggest collage techniques were practiced in the early 1860s.
 Many institutions recognize these works as memorabilia for hobbyists, though they functioned as a facilitator of Victorian aristocratic collective portraiture, proof of female erudition, and presented a new mode of artistic representation that questioned the way in which photography is truthful.
 In 2009, curator Elizabeth Siegel organized the exhibition: Playing with Pictures at the Art Institute Chicago to acknowledge collage works by Alexandra of Denmark and Mary Georgina Filmer among others.
-The exhibition later traveled to The Metropolitan Museum of Art and The Art Gallery of Ontario.
+In 2019, the National Galleries of Scotland held historically critical exhibit titled, Cut and Paste: 400 Years of Collage which featured 250 works on paper, the earliest example being a "flap anatomy" or "fugitive sheet" made in 1573.